aioli-framework/aioli-guestbook-example/README.md

 Examples
 ---

-Every guesthouse needs a guestbook - right?
+Every guestbook needs a guesthouse, right?

 Check out the [example directory](/example) to see how [aioli-guestbook](/aioli_guestbook) can be incorporated into an example Guesthouse Application.